Enuch/Proffy/README.md

 <li><a href="https://expo.io/">Expo</a></li>
 <li><a href="https://expressjs.com/en/api.html#express">Express</a></li></ul>

 # :rocket: Functionalities
 * Student and Teacher Registration Site.
 * APP to connect students and teachers.

 # :closed_book: License
- Launched in 2020 :closed_book:
+Launched in 2020 :closed_book: <br>
- License Made with love by [Enuch Santos](https://github.com/Enuch) 🚀.
+License Made with love by [Enuch Santos](https://github.com/Enuch) 🚀. <br>
 This project is on [MIT license](https://github.com/Enuch/Proffy/blob/master/LICENSE).
 Give ⭐️ if this project helped you!